tschulzon/Bachelorarbeit_Juliana_Kuehn/README.md

 2. Run main.dart in debug mode to start the app.

-Plantagotchi is now ready to use—care for your digital plants in a fun and interactive way! 🌱
+Plantagotchi is now ready to use—care for your plants in a fun and interactive way! 🌱

 #### Made by Juliana Kühn 🌸